camunda-cloud/camunda-platform-7-kubernetes-example/docs/2019-05-camunda-bpm-on-kubernetes.md

 ### Scaling

 If you have sessions sorted out, the first (and often last) limit for scaling Camunda BPM may be database connections.
 You can tune these to some extent [out of the box](https://github.com/camunda/docker-camunda-bpm-platform/blob/master/Dockerfile#L34).
-We turn down the intialSize in settingstoo.
-Add a HorizontalPodAutoscaler (HPA)](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/]
+We turn down the intialSize in settings.xml too.
+Add a [HorizontalPodAutoscaler (HPA)](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/) and you can get to double digit replicas pretty easily.

 ### Requests and Limits